DESKTOP

 Celebrating Neurodiversity

 We recognise neurodiversity as a natural part of human variation.
-Our neurodiversity-affirming approach respects that every child experiences, learns, communicates, and engages with the world in their own unique way.
+Our neuro-affirming approach respects that every child experiences, learns, communicates and engages with the world in their own unique way.

 Creating an Inclusive Environment